LaBoulange/tezos-baker/README.md

 # tezos-baker
-Boilerplate code to set up a minimalistic Tezos baker capable of baking, accusing, participating in the DAL, and optionally paying its delegators and running an Etherlink Smart Rollup observer node.
+Boilerplate code to set up a Tezos baker capable of baking, accusing, participating in the DAL, and optionally paying its delegators and running an Etherlink Smart Rollup observer node.

 This code:
 - installs the needed executables from the octez suite,